FominDenis/frontend-ta-academy/README.md

 # frontend-ta-academy
 # lesson_1 from Denis Fomin
-# lesson_2 from Denis Fominhmkjhkhj
+# lesson_2 from Denis Fominhmkjhkhjdfgjhj